meloncholic-san/Stormotion-Internship-JS-Test/README.md

 # Match Game

+**This project is a JavaScript test assignment for Stormotion.
+The project is built with React.js and bundled using Parcel.**

 ## Assignment Description

 The assignment involves creating a game where two players take turns playing.
 Starting from a pile of 25 matches, each player can take either 1, 2, or 3 matches on each turn.
 The game ends when all matches are taken, and the player with an even number of matches wins.